Curzon Home Cinema: History

 In November 2024, Curzon Home Cinema as well as Curzon Cinemas and Curzon Film were acquired in a foreclosure auction by Fortress Investment Group.

+Recognition

+In 2016, Curzon Home Cinema won OTT TV Initiative of the Year at the 2nd Content Innovation Awards.

+In 2017, BAFTA presented Curzon, which includes Curzon Home Cinema, with the Outstanding British Contribution to Cinema Award at the 70th British Academy Film Awards.

-Devices and Platforms
+Devices and platforms

-Curzon Home Cinema is available to customers through TV and mobile apps and OTT (Over-the-top content) platforms, with reach into 6.5 million homes, including mobile apps.
+Curzon Home Cinema is available to customers through TV and mobile apps and OTT (over-the-top content) platforms, with reach into 6.5 million homes, including mobile apps.

 Curzon Home Cinema is available with these partners and devices: